Guide to Indian cuisine

 Ilish Fish Paturi

-When you visit India during monsoon, especially in Bengal, relishing Ilish Fish Paturi is a must.
+When you visit India during the monsoon, especially in Bengal, relishing Ilish Fish Paturi is a must.
 The main ingredient of cooking this recipe is mustard seeds that add pungent flavor.

 Ilish Fish Paturi is easy to prepare.
 First, the mustard is ground to form the paste.
 While preparing the paste, one green chili and a pinch of salt are added to avoid a bitter taste.

 The steaks of Hilsa are marinated in coconut and mustard paste and after that salt, oil and turmeric are added and smeared well.
-The marinated fish is wrapped in banana leaf and pan-fried in skillet.
+The marinated fish is wrapped in banana leaf and pan-fried in a skillet.